VidushiS/PoliLean/deepseek_setup/README_training.md

 This will push the model and processor up to Huggingface.

 ### Model Checkpoints
+For the purposes of grading our course project I went ahead and made these models public for now.
+Once you are done with verifying the work we have done, I will make sure to make these repositories private immediately
 - [reddit right model](https://huggingface.co/vsingh1221/deepseek_1.5_reddit_right)
 - [reddit center model](https://huggingface.co/vsingh1221/deepseek_1.5_reddit_center)
 - [reddit left model](https://huggingface.co/vsingh1221/deepseek_1.5_reddit_left)